encody/near-private-data/document/paper.md

 A channel has a deterministic sequence hash generator.
 Hashing the fields of the channel, together with a nonce, produces a "sequence hash."
 This sequence hash can only be recreated by parties privy to the channel's shared secret, yet it does not reveal the shared secret.
 The sequence hash serves as the identifying key of a message sent to the message repository.

-The message repository is a simple construct, consisting only of a key-value store from which anyone can read, and to which anyone can write.
+The message repository is a simple construct, consisting of a key-value store from which anyone can read, and to which anyone can write.
 The only restriction is that existing keys cannot be overwritten.
+The public nature of the message repository is critical to ensuring the efficiency of group messaging as well as ensuring that a user accessing the system from multiple different terminals is easily able to retrieve previous messages.

 Using a series of abstractions, the channel construct can be composed in a number of different ways, supporting $1 \leftrightarrow 1$, $1 \leftrightarrow N$, and $N \leftrightarrow N$ messaging.